zalora/styleguide/pages/components/Icon.md

 You can download the icons [here](https://github.com/zalora/style/tree/master/assets/icon)

 You can add the helper class `icon` to the svg code. e.g. `<svg class="icon" ...></svg>`.
-The helper class makes the svg icon inherite the font-size and color of it's parent.
+The helper class makes the svg icon inherited the font-size and color of its parent.
 In the example below, the icon will have a size of 64px and pink color.

 ```html
 <div style="font-size: 64px; color: pink;">